markgw/pimlico/docs/guides/map_module.rst

 .. todo::

-   Write a guide to building document map modules
+   Write a guide to building document map modules.

+   For now, the skeletons below are a useful starting point, but there should be a more fulsome explanation here of what document map modules are all about and how to use them.

 Skeleton new module